This Chicken Curry is not to be missed

 Though not super authentic, this chicken curry recipe is delicious.
-Make it with plain Greek yogurt if you want to cut a few calories.
-Or go with heavy cream if you’re looking for something more decadent.
+Make it with plain Greek yogurt or half and half if you want to cut a few calories.
+Or go with heavy cream if you're looking for something more decadent.

 Fortunately, Sean shares my love of Indian takeout.
 While I love chicken tikka masala, he always opts for chicken curry.
 He's been asking me to try to recreate it at home for some time now, and I finally succumbed.